telerik/ajax-docs/controls/map/how-to/scale-to-markers.md

 Although **Example 1** shows a basic usage of the **MarkersCollection** tag, the approach to achieve the scale-to-markers functionality with [server-side data binding]({%slug map/data-binding/server-side%}) is the same:

 1. Use the client-side [OnLoad]({%slug map/client-side-programming%}#client-side-events) event in order to start the scaling;
-1. Get the markers from the `markers.items` collection of the Kendo widget;
+1. Get the markers from the `markers.items` collection of the Kendo widget.
-1. Create an [kendo.dataviz.map.Extent](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/map/extent) based on the markers' location;
+1. Create an [kendo.dataviz.map.Extent](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/map/extent) based on the markers' location. <Comment: why does an AJAX article require Kendo?
+If it is true, you should state that at the beginning of the article.>
-1. Pass the extent to the map (using the [extent()](http://docs.telerik.com/KENDO-UI/api/javascript/dataviz/ui/map#methods-extent) method) so that **RadMap** get centered to the extent's bounds.
+1. Pass the extent to the map (using the [extent()](http://docs.telerik.com/KENDO-UI/api/javascript/dataviz/ui/map#methods-extent) method) so that **RadMap** get centered to the extent's bounds. <Comment: What are extent's bounds?>

 >caption Example 1: Scale RadMap to Markers collection bound from the server.